Disability discrimination at work

 Make a claim at an employment tribunal (GOV.UK)

-Tribunals are a last resort and can be stressful.
-Think carefully before going ahead.
-The time limit for making a discrimination claim at a tribunal is 3 months minus a day from the date when the discrimination happened.
+The time limit for making a discrimination claim at a tribunal is 3 months less a day from the date when the discrimination happened.

 Time limits for making a discrimination claim in the employment tribunal (Citizens Advice)